alextheta/tecs/README.md

     }
 }
 ```
+You can define filter using World's ```MakeFilter``` or directly, like ```Filter<Velocity, Position> filter(world)```.
+After a ```Build``` call, filter will fetch all the entities that have all types of components you mentioned.

-Every time you define a filter, it builds an entity list with internal ```Update``` call.
-If you dont change your entity-component configuration every frame, a point for some specific optimization is to define filter as a system class member (or somewhere on a higher level) and update filter manually when needed:
+If you dont change your entity-component configuration every frame, a point for some specific optimization is to define filter as a system class member (or somewhere on a higher level) and rebuild filter manually when needed:
 ```cpp
 Filter<Velocity, Position> *filter; // Note that Filter has no default constructor and you must pass the World instance on construction